 May 18, 2017 Chris Doxey

-Controllers and CFOs know that T&E is one of the largest expense categories in their organization.
-So it should come as no surprise, then, that T&E is often a target for fraud.
+Controllers and CFOs know that travel and entertainment (T&E) is one of the largest expense categories in their organization.
+So it should not be news, then, that T&E is often a target for fraud.

-Today’s T&E solutions provide tools that analyze spending trends and can identify fraud.
-These solutions and the mandatory use of a corporate credit card can spot a potential T&E fraud before significant damage is done.
-Plus a widely communicated T&E policy and internal controls program establishes the foundation for fraud prevention.
+Today’s T&E solutions provide tools that analyze spending trends and can identify payment fraud.
+An expense management service and the mandatory use of a corporate credit card can spot potential fraud before significant damage is done.
+Plus a widely communicated travel and entertainment policy and internal controls program establishes the foundation for fraud prevention.

 Old frauds with new faces